-COOS COUNTY — Next week, a 7-week-old infant is undergoing a bone marrow transplant to save his life.
+COOS COUNTY — A 7-week-old infant is undergoing a bone marrow transplant to save his life.

 The bone marrow donor is his 4-year-old sister.